BenItBuhner/Model-Proxy/README.md

 ### Model Configuration

+To add a new model, create a JSON file in `config/models/` named `<logical_model>.json` with the routing configuration.
 Models are defined as individual routing configuration files under `config/models/`.
 Each logical model has its own JSON file named `<logical_model>.json` that describes routing (primary provider, fallbacks, api key env vars, timeouts, and wire-protocol).

 Example `config/models/gpt-5-2.json` (simplified):